 Step 2: Hole Preparation

-- Measure the diameter of the holes (here, we have a quarter-inch hole diameter).
+- Measure the diameter of the holes (we have a quarter-inch hole diameter here).

-- Select a drill bit size that will fit tightly in the hole, and put a collar on the bit at a distance of 1.5 inches from the tip to avoid drilling past the hole’s depth.
+- Select a drill bit size that will fit tightly in the hole, and put a collar on the bit 1.5 inches from the tip to avoid drilling past the hole’s depth.

 - Wear your respirator and eyeshield before you start drilling.